-Why do you often see just a few members sitting in the houses?
+Why do you often see just a few members sitting in the chambers?

-Members of parliament are still able to follow what is happening in the Senate and House on televisions in their offices and on the internet.
-Their staff will also keep up to date with what is currently being discussed and follow the Notice Paper – the day’s schedule.
-Senators may enter and leave the Senate to contribute to a debate at any time.
-Likewise, members may enter the House of Representatives.
-Members of parliament may also choose to attend to show support to those who are speaking.
+They are still able to follow what is happening in the Senate and House on televisions in their offices and on the internet.
+Their staff will also keep up to date with what is currently being discussed and follow the Notice Paper – the daily schedule.

 There are rules that require a minimum number of senators and members to attend meetings.
-This is called ‘quorum.’
-In practice though, quorum is not always reached throughout the entire meeting.
+This is called a ‘quorum.’
 The President of the Senate or Speaker of the House of Representatives will only ask for a quorum if a senator or member asks them to.
-The work of Parliament can continue without quorum.
+The work of Parliament can continue without a quorum.

 Graphic showing what members of the House of Representatives do.